asfadmin/Discovery-PytestAutomation/README.md

 #### **yaml test philosophy**:

-One key idea behind organizing tests into yamls, is you can move each individual yml test between files, and it'll still behave as expected.
+One key idea behind organizing tests into yamls, is you can move each individual yml test between files, and the test will still behave as expected.

 - This means you can have "test_known_bugs.yml" to exclude from build pipelines, or "test_prod_only.yml" that only gets executed against your prod environment. etc.